 Why this lineup works.
 Katy Perry and Future cover American pop and hip-hop, the two most-streamed genres in the host market.
 Anitta represents Brazil and Latin America.
 LISA brings the Asian streaming audience.
 Rema delivers Afrobeats, the fastest-growing global genre.
 Tyla returns from the Mexico show as the unifying anchor.

-Who is Producing the Opening Ceremonies?
+Who Is Producing the Opening Ceremonies?

 All three shows are produced in creative partnership with Italian agency Balich Wonder Studio, the same team behind major Olympic Games and Expo opening ceremonies.
 The agency has built its reputation on large-scale narrative productions that translate across cultural and language boundaries, which is exactly the challenge of producing three separate ceremonies linked by a single creative thread.